zhalvorsen/caliptra-mcu-sw/docs/src/dot.md

 end

 group Volatile (assume reset)
-    note across : DOT_FUSE_ARRAY is in EVEN state, Ownership_RAM has CAK, Device boot up with CAK used for owner authentication and is now in a volatile state
+    note across : DOT_FUSE_ARRAY is in EVEN state, Ownership_Storage has CAK, Device boot up with CAK used for owner authentication and is now in a volatile state
-    BMC -> Caliptra_MCU : BMC power cycles the device so the device loses Ownership_RAM contents end
+    BMC -> Caliptra_MCU : BMC power cycles the device so the device loses Ownership_Storage contents end

 group Uninitialized
-    note across : DOT_FUSE_ARRAY is in EVEN state, Ownership_RAM is empty, Device boot up with out owner authentication and is now in uninitialized state end
+    note across : DOT_FUSE_ARRAY is in EVEN state, Ownership_Storage is empty, Device boot up with out owner authentication and is now in uninitialized state end

 @enduml